One-Pan Salsa Chicken and Rice

 - When the chicken is seared, remove it from the pan and transfer to a paper towel-lined plate; set aside.

 - Add the chopped onions and bell peppers to the hot skillet.
-Simmer them until they've softened.
+Simmer them until they've softened—about 5 minutes.
 Then, stir in the rice and let it toast for about a minute.
 Finally, add the black beans, corn, chicken stock, and salsa to the pan.
 Stir everything together.

 - Nestle the chicken breasts into the rice mixture.
 Spoon some of the salsa over top of the chicken breasts to lightly coat, and then top them with the shredded cheese.
 (See recipe notes.)